veit/jupyter-tutorial/docs/productive/qa/pysa.rst

 Use
 ~~~

 #.
-Parsing the JSON file, e.g. with
+Parsing the JSON file, for example with

    .. code-block:: console